yusuf-prog-123/UnwOPMCRepairCenter-Logistic-Application/README.md

 This application provides high efficiency when dealing with a large volume of network devices that are returned from customers.
 It simplifies the categorization and tracking of devices in the repair center, making the process faster and more streamlined.

 # Installation
-Download and install Java Netbeans and MySQL.
+1.Download and install Java Netbeans and MySQL.

-Download and clone the repository.
+2.Download and clone the repository.

-Import the SQL file to create the database and tables.
+3.Import the SQL file to create the database and tables.

-Connect the application to the MySQL database.
+4.Connect the application to the MySQL database.

-Run the application.
+5.Run the application.

 ![Tab1](https://user-images.githubusercontent.com/117608882/221513165-c85c9249-e6cb-41e4-8558-5c502c5e6ff0.png)